luisashimabucoro/luisashimabucoro.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
-I'm Luísa, I am a CS undergrad at the University of São Paulo and incoming CS PhD student at the Stanford.
+I'm Luísa, I am a CS undergrad at the University of São Paulo and incoming CS PhD student at Stanford.
 Previously I was a visiting researcher at the University of Edinburgh and research scholar at Cohere for AI.
 My research interests are, broadly speaking, data-centric modelling, generalization on low-resource settings and robust evaluation design.

 Updates
 ------